 3) It used to be the location of the world’s busiest airport.
 Back in the day, most airplanes couldn’t make a transatlantic flight from New York to London without refueling.
 It was the closest bit of North America to Europe, so it is where most planes stopped.
 Gander International Airport is located almost exactly on the great circle route from New York to London, which is why it was the busiest in the world in the 1950’s.
 Its airport code, YQX, would make a great Scrabble word if they let you use airport codes.

 4) It is officially called Newfoundland and Labrador.
-Formerly known as just “Newfoundland” as a colony, dominion and province, in 2001 they officially changed the name to Newfoundland and Labrador to reflect the larger hunk of land on the continental mainland.
+Formerly known as just “Newfoundland” as a colony, dominion, and province, in 2001 they officially changed the name to Newfoundland and Labrador to reflect the larger chunk of land on the continental mainland.
 They had to amend the Canadian constitution to do this.

 5) They have their own time zone.
 Being in your own time zone isn’t that big of a deal, but the time zone on the island is one of the rare time zones which is a 30 minute time zone.
 It is 30 min ahead of Atlantic time and 90 minutes ahead of eastern time.